 A dedicated website to the work is found at www.soundmound.org with details about how to experience the onsite installation, and also other ways of hearing the sound sculptures, including a reconstruction of the original sound installation in Chester.

-Digital albums that are released in relation to this peace project are: -
+Digital albums that are released in relation to this peace work are: -

 2021 | Postcard